aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - Download and install Checkpoint SmartConsole client on your PC
    - Retrieve the firewall and firewall manager SSL certificate from secrets manager and save to a pem file (convert to ppk on Windows)
-   - SSH into the Firewall Manager using the SSL certificate and execute the following commands:
+   - Wait approx. 25 min. after the managers "Launch time" and then SSH into the Firewall Manager using the SSL certificate and execute the following commands:
      - "set user admin password"
      - "set expert-password"
      - "set user admin shell /bin/bash"
      - "save config"
-   - The following commands are useful for troubleshooting:
+   - The following commands are useful for troubleshooting (in expert mode):
-     - "autoprov_cfg -v" (check cme version)
+     - "autoprov_cfg -v" (check cme at Take 155 or greater)
      - "autoprov_cfg show all" (check cme configuration)
-     - "cat /var/log/aws-user-data.log" (validate bootstrap and should end with "Finished Bootstrap script")
+     - "cat /var/log/aws-user-data.log" (validate bootstrap, file should end with `"Publish operation" succeeded  (100%)`)
      - "tail -f /var/log/CPcme/cme.log" (watch to ensure it finds the instances, establishes SIC and adds the nodes)
-   - Login to SmartConsole, and update the firewall policy
+   - Login to SmartConsole, and update the firewall policy per your organizations security requirements
-     - update the default deny rule to Log
-     - Add a rule to above the deny rule to accept http and https, from 10.0.0.0/8 and 100.96.252.0/23, to 0.0.0.0/0, with logging
+     - An outbound rule allowing http and https should exist
      - From the RDGW host in Operations, test to see if outbound web browsing is enabled
    - NOTES:
      - No best practice or security configuration has been configured on the Checkpoint firewalls.
 These firewalls have been configured to work with GWLB, but otherwise have the default/basic Checkpoint out-of-box configuration installed
-     - Do NOT reboot the Checkpoint appliances until bootstrap is complete (~30 minutes for the manager), or you will be required to redeploy the instance
+     - Do NOT reboot the Checkpoint appliances until bootstrap is complete (~25 minutes for the manager), or you will be required to redeploy the instance

 4. Recover root passwords for all sub-accounts and apply strong passwords
    - Process documented [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys_retrieve.html#reset-root-password)